worldpiececomputer-blairmunroakusa/summer2021-timemachineforpeace-blairmunroakusa-wp-computer/content/kickstarter/campaignprofile.md

 **~ Are you on drugs?**

 Sometimes.
-I engage in periods where I consume THC regularly, and this helps me make creative associations and vibe harder to my favorite music.
+I engage in periods where I consume THC, and this helps me make creative associations and vibe harder to my favorite music.
 I cannot sustain use however, because this makes my delusions unmanageable.
 At the moment, I am not consuming much THC at all.
-In the past I have struggled with abusing drugs, but that is no longer much of an issue (I subscribe to a recovery program called '<a href="https://www.smartrecovery.org" target="_default">SMART</a>', which I highly recommend).
 If, for the purpose of sponsorship or funding you would request I relinquish my right to privacy and submit to a drug test, I will happily do so for $130,000 ($30,000 toward taxes, the rest for some pocket change).
 It would be easier for all parties if you just have a candid conversation with me about this stuff instead.

 .